 Trait-space responses to land use change

-Trait variation of plants is expected to be reduced by land use intensification due to the selection of fast-growing, highly competitive plants, and the loss of specialists.
+Trait variation of plants is expected to be reduced by land-use intensification due to the selection of fast-growing, highly competitive plants, and the loss of specialists (Allan et al. 2015 ecolett).
 This propagates to arthropod species, who also lose specialists under intensive land use (e.g. nocturnal moths, Mangels et al., in preparation).
-We expect this to result in less correlation in trait diversity at high degrees of disturbance by grazing, mowing and fertilization
+We expect this to result in less correlation in trait diversity at high degrees of disturbance by grazing, mowing and fertilization.
+Randomisations would be required to test the effect of the shrinkage in the range of functional diversity with higher LUI from the ecological effect.

 Perspectives